-In the later part of the decade, Storch worked on television, films, and the stage.
+In the later part of the decade, Storch worked in television, films, and on the stage.
 He impressed audiences with his comedic talents on such programs as The Steve Allen Show.
 On Broadway, Storch appeared in the comedy Who Was That Lady I Saw You With? in 1958.
 (He later reprised his role for the 1960 film adaptation, which starred Tony Curtis, Dean Martin, and Janet Leigh.)
 The following year, he had a role in the war drama The Last Blitzkrieg (1959) with Van Johnson and Dick York.

 In the early 1960s, Storch had a recurring role in the police comedy series, Car 54, Where Are You?
 This was soon followed by his leading role as goofy Corporal Randolph Agarn in F Troop.
 Premiering in the fall of 1965, the show followed the exploits of a dysfunctional military unit at Fort Courage in the West.
 Agarn was in cahoots with Sergeant Morgan O'Rourke (Forrest Tucker) and the pair were involved in a number of schemes under the nose of their commander, Captain Wilton Parmenter (Ken Berry).
 The soldiers also had interesting encounters with Native Americans in the region, usually Chief Wild Eagle (Frank DeKova) and Crazy Cat (Don Diamond).
 In addition to the series regulars, the show featured a number of guest stars, including Don Rickles, Paul Lynde, and Milton Berle.
 Storch received an Emmy Award nomination for his work on the series.
 While the show only lasted for two seasons, it developed quite a following and ran for years in syndication.